 Human Factors will be of particular interest to those with a focus on areas such as human factors/ergonomics, human-systems integration, automation, robotics, human-computer interaction, transportation, health-care systems, aviation and aerospace, aging, teamwork, education and training, military systems, architecture, applied psychology, biomechanics, cognitive psychology, cognitive science, industrial engineering, neuroergonomics, and user-centered design.

 To submit your work, read the Information for Authors (see below) and then upload your submission at http://mc.manuscriptcentral.com/humanfactors.
+Average time from submission to first decision is 43 days.

 $10,000 Human Factors Prize